Spring Garden Revival

 Local Factors to Consider for Lawn Mowing in Marshfield

-• Proximity to the coast and salt exposure
+• Proximity to the coast and salt air exposure

-• Neighborhood tree density and shade coverage
+• Tree density and shade coverage in neighborhoods like North Marshfield

-• Average precipitation and drought risk
+• Average precipitation and risk of summer drought

 • Frost dates and seasonal temperature shifts

-• Local municipal restrictions or advisories
+• Municipal restrictions or local advisories on mowing times

 Benefits of Lawn Mowing in Marshfield